The AT&T Issue Brief Library

-The AT&T Business Continuity Management Program includes management disciplines, processes, and techniques to support AT&T’s essential business processes in the event of a significant business disruption.
-AT&T has a team of industry-leading, certified, and experienced business continuity experts engaged in AT&T’s internal business continuity management program.
+The AT&T Business Continuity Management Program includes management disciplines, processes and techniques to support our essential business processes in the event of a significant business disruption.
+AT&T has a team of industry-leading, certified and experienced business continuity experts engaged in our internal business continuity management program.
 This team requires that key business processes have documented business continuity plans that are updated and exercised on a predetermined schedule.
-AT&T’s Business Continuity Management Program is certified to the international business continuity standard ISO 22301:2012.
-It is also aligned with the Disaster Recovery Institute International (DRII) Professional Practices, Business Continuity Institute Good Practice Guidelines, Department of Homeland Security National Incident Management System, and ISO 31000.
-AT&T is aligned with these standards demonstrating its capability to resume business operations and delivery of customer service in the vital hours and days after a disaster.
-In the event of a disaster or other emergency, we may implement procedures to quickly restore network functionality, field customer inquiries, and service the communities in which we operate.
+The AT&T Business Continuity Management Program is certified to the international business continuity standard, ISO 22301:2012.
+It is also aligned with the Disaster Recovery Institute International (DRII) Professional Practices, Business Continuity Institute Good Practice Guidelines, Department of Homeland Security National Incident Management System and ISO 31000.
+Our alignment with these standards demonstrates our ability to resume business operations and delivery of customer service in the vital hours and days after a disaster.
+In the event of a disaster or other emergency, we implement procedures to quickly restore network functionality, field customer inquiries and bring service to the communities in which we operate.

 Even before disaster strikes, AT&T takes steps to prepare network infrastructure.
-When our network teams build cell sites in disaster-prone areas, all cell sites are built to meet or exceed state structural standards.
+Our network team builds all cell sites—including those in disaster-prone areas—to meet or exceed state structural standards.
 Regular analysis is conducted to help ensure our cell sites can withstand earthquake loads, wind, ice and other environmental factors.
-Based on analysis by professional engineers, upgrades or modifications are completed to maintain safe, reliable tower capacity and meet or exceed all building codes.
+Based on analysis by professional engineers, upgrades or modifications are completed to maintain safe, reliable tower capacity and to meet or exceed all building codes.
 We also deploy high-capacity battery backup to our cell sites, which allows them to remain in service in the event of a power loss.
 To prepare our network for natural disasters, we regularly test the high-capacity backup batteries located at every site and take steps to ensure fixed generators are fueled on a regular basis.

-To learn more about network preparedness, read our issue brief on network reliability.
+To learn more about network preparedness, read our Network Architecture and Reliability issue brief.

 Network Response & Technology

-We have invested more than $600 million in our NDR program since 1992, which includes specially trained managers, engineers and technicians from across the United States, as well as a fleet of more than 290 self-contained equipment trailers and support vehicles.
+Through our NDR program, we provide critical resources to help ensure the flow of both wireless and wired communications during times of need, all backed by centralized command and control—designed to optimize effectiveness and efficiency.
+We have invested more than $650 million in our NDR program since 1992, an amount that covers specially trained managers, engineers and technicians from across the United States, as well as a fleet of more than 290 self-contained equipment trailers and support vehicles.

-To see our work in action, visit AT&T Vital Connections.
+To see the rest of our disaster response work in action, visit AT&T Vital Connections.